Strength athletics in the United States: History

+National Competitions

 America's Strongest Man

 America's Strongest Man is an annual strongman competition held in the United States and featuring only American athletes.
-The contest was established in 1997, with Mark Philippi winning the inaugural contest.
+It is the most prestigious of the national titles.
+The contest was established in 1997 in Primm, Nevada, with Mark Philippi winning the inaugural contest.
+It has been held twenty-eight times in eighteen locations across the United States and has produced twenty champions.